 Altsteps are scope units similar to functions.
 The altstep body defines an optional set of local definitions and a set of alternatives, the so-called top alternatives, that form the altstep body.
 The syntax rules of the top alternatives are identical to the syntax rules of the alternatives of alt statements.

+An altstep can also be used to define a named interleave statement by usage of the interleave keyword.
+In this case, the syntax rules of the top alternatives are identical to the syntax rules of the alternatives of the interleave statements.

-The behaviour of an altstep can be defined by using the program statements and operations summarized in clause 18.
+NOTE 1: As an interleave statement is semantically equivalent with an alt statement, there are no further restrictions on usages of interleave altsteps than on usages of normal altsteps.
+They can both be used as activated default alternatives and as top-level alternatives in other alt statement blocks.The behaviour of an altstep can be defined by using the program statements and operations summarized in clause 18.
 Altsteps may invoke functions and altsteps or activate altsteps as defaults.

 Altsteps may be parameterized as defined in clause 5.4.